-(i) Transfers between levels 2 and 3 and changes in valuation techniques
+(i) Transfers between levels 2 and 3 and changes in valuation techniques ii) Valuation inputs and relationships to fair value

-There were no transfers between the levels of the fair value hierarchy in year ended 30 June 2014 (30 June 2013: \$nil).
+There were no transfers between the levels of the fair value hierarchy in year ended 30 June 2014 (30 June 2013: Nil).
 Further, in the current year there were also no changes made to any of the valuation techniques applied as of 30 June 2013.